Verkland/CARBON/README.md

 # CARBON
-An app that explores ways to solve the climate crisis 🌍
+An app that explores stories about solving the climate crisis 🌍

 Made in React Native, using Expo's managed workflow, currently under development.